-30 'American cotton' means all cotton grown anywhere within the contiguous states of the United States of America, including cotton known as Upland, Gulf or Texas cotton, but not including the Sea Island or Pima varieties.
-31 'Certified laboratory' means a laboratory that is on an approved list issued by us.
-32 'Combined transport', 'intermodal transport' and 'multimodal transport' mean delivering cotton from one place to another using at least two different means of transport.
-33 'Combined transport document' means a bill of lading or other document of title produced by a shipping company, combined transport operator or agent covering cotton being moved by combined transport, intermodal transport or multimodal transport.
-34 carrier or their agent loads or unloads containers under their control.
+- 'American cotton' means all cotton grown anywhere within the contiguous states of the United States of America, including cotton known as Upland, Gulf or Texas cotton, but not including the Sea Island or Pima varieties. - 31 'Certified laboratory' means a laboratory that is on an approved list issued by us. - 'Combined transport', 'intermodal transport' and 'multimodal transport' mean delivering cotton from one place to another using at least two different means of transport. - 'Combined transport document' means a bill of lading or other document of title produced by a shipping company, combined transport operator or agent covering cotton being moved by combined transport, intermodal transport or multimodal transport. - 'Combined transport operator' means a person or firm which produces a combined transport document. - 'Container freight station', 'CFS' and 'container base' mean a place where the carrier or their agent loads or unloads containers under their control.